Butareba: The Story of a Man Turned into a Pig: Characters

-He was previously a 19-year-old man who finds himself in another world as a pig after falling unconscious after eating pork liver.
+He was previously a 19-year-old otaku who finds himself in another world called Mesteria as a pig after falling unconscious after eating pork liver.
 He has a somewhat perverted personality.
-When he returns to the real world after being put to death in the other world, he writes the story of his adventures as a web novel, which gains popularity online.
-However, he ends up returning to the other world.
+When he returns to the real world after being put to death in Mesteria, he writes the story of his adventures as a web novel, which gains popularity online.
+However, he ends up returning to Mesteria.